The stunning Riviera Nayarit features over 200 miles of nearly-untouched beaches and jungle on Mexico’s Pacific Coast.

 Overall, the Riviera Nayarit remains a wildly underrated destination in Mexico.

-It has plenty more hidden gems, including mountain towns and indigenous communities not mentioned here, but all of these top beaches and towns listed above are sure to satisfy your craving for a sunny Mexico vacation (or adventure!).
+A visit to any of these Nayarit beaches and towns listed above are sure to satisfy your craving for a sunny Mexico vacation (or adventure!).

 Which one of the beach towns and destinations in Nayarit piqued your interest the most?
 Let me know in the comments below!
 Additionally, if you have any questions about any one of these places feel free to get in touch!